 Student Activities Funding Commission, respectively.
 The SA and GPSA shall allocate no less than 35% of

-their respective Student Activity Fees to the applicable Finance Commission for disbursement among non-
+their respective Student Activity Fees to by-line organizations designated as Primary Funding Boards.

-by-line funded organizations.

 The SA shall ensure that the Student Activity Fee is an even dollar amount without change.
 The SA shall be